Shiva -Karma and the thing itself

 They can view the outside world as an illusion and Shiva as the support structure of the cosmos.

-By renunciation all material goods and existing in unity with Shiva, the person might work toward becoming this pillar.
+By renouncing all material goods and existing in unity with Shiva, the person might work toward becoming this pillar.

-Shiva is seen as the all-pervasive consciousness in this last level, and the individual is seen as a singularity of will inside Shiva.
+Shiva is seen as the all-pervasive consciousness in this final level, and the individual is a singularity of will within Shiva.

 This but not that - I am me, but not Shiva.